 - Five (5) sets of plans outlining the proposal (What do your plans need to show?)

 - Waste Management Plan

-- Supporting Documentation as per the DA Matrix will help outline what additional information may be required for more site/development specific applications
+- Supporting Documentation, as per the Development Application (DA) Matrix, will help outline what additional information may be required for more site/development specific applications